threeal/errors-cpp/docs/index.rst

 Usage
 -----

-This package contains an `errors::Error` class, which represents an error object.
+This package contains an :cpp:class:`errors::Error` class, which represents an error object.
 Functions that may produce errors should return this object so that the error can be handled properly.

 .. code-block:: cpp